jakirkham/mouse_record/README.rst

 Execution of the program consists of the program name and a single argument, the directory in which the picture is to be saved into.
+If a directory is not specified, the current directory will be assumed.

 ::